ryan-lab-duke/gds-applications-site/book/course-info/github.md

 ## Install `git`

-There are two options for installing `git`, the command line tool and the graphical user interface (GUI) called GitHub Desktop.
-Most students prefer **GitHub Desktop** which can be downloaded [here](https://desktop.github.com/).
-But, if you are comfortable with the command line, `git` can also be installed following [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+There are two options for installing `git`, the command-line interface (CLI) and the graphical user interface (GUI) called GitHub Desktop.
+We encourage students to learn the CLI which can be installed following [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).